 We research, test and evaluate outdoor gear based on a number of factors, including our writers’ experience and expertise, trusted user reviews and more.
 We may earn a commission when you make a purchase through our links.
 See our editorial policy to learn more.

-There’s something spontaneous about the duffle bag: in minutes it can be packed and thrown on your shoulder, the very spark of a weekend trip or jaunt about town that was previously unexpected.
+There’s something spontaneous about the duffle bag: it can be the very spark of a weekend trip or a previously unexpected jaunt about town.

 Together, these materials make for a classic travel product that’s been used for decades, and if you take any of these brands up on their wares, yours will likely be around for decades to come.

 Here’s a look at our favorite canvas and leather duffle bags from more than 20 brands across the country, from larger outfits like Tanner Goods to small mom-and-pop makers like Peg and Awl.

 For some travelers, a bag is a status symbol.
 But many road warriors just need something that’ll get the job done and stick around for the long haul.
 If you’re in the former group, you’ll dig this basic, no-frills oversized waxed duffle.

 It won’t have the name brand recognition of Tanner Goods or Fjällräven, but it will get you through business and leisure (bleisure?) trips with ease.